What are the Components of Working Capital?

 #1 – Trade Receivables

-- Trade Receivables form a major part of the current asset and therefore, working capital.
+- Trade Receivables form a significant part of the current asset and, therefore, working capital.
 It also includes the amount due to the bills of exchange receivable.
 These are the amount in which the business is owned by its customers.
-A crafted receivables management policy goes a long way in ensuring timely collection and avoidance of bad debts if any for the business.
+A crafted receivables management policy goes a long way in ensuring timely collection and avoidance of bad debts, if any, for the business.

-- Each industry has a specific trade cycle and businesses must ensure to keep its trade receivable cycle in line with the industry.
-A longer trade receivable period will result in a delayed collection of cash impacting the cash conversion cycle of the business.
+- Each industry has a specific trade cycle, and businesses must ensure to keep its trade receivable cycle in line with the industry.
+A more extended trade receivable period will result in a delayed collection of cash, impacting the cash conversion cycle of the business.

 #2 – Inventory

-- Inventory is another major part of current assets and without doubt, forms an integral component of working capital management.
+- Inventory is another significant part of current assets and, without doubt, forms an integral component of working capital management.
 Good Inventory Management is essential since it is responsible for proper control over inventory right from the raw material stage to the finished goods stage.